 Ilana Morgan researches dance education for incarcerated youth, focusing on dance experiences as social justice and as a restorative practice.

-in the book Dance Education and Responsible Citizenship: promoting Civic Engagement through Effective Dance Pedagogies
+Dance Education and Responsible Citizenship: Promoting Civic Engagement through Effective Dance Pedagogies

 Awarded an NEA $35,000 research grant in the arts to support social and emotional (SEL) health in a juvenile probation and post-adjudication correctional facility for teen girls via dance learning as an intervention.

 Contributed a book chapter entitled "Classroom as Laboratory: Teacher Self-Study and Dance Education" in the book Dance Research Methodologies: Ethics, Orientations, and Practices